This program establishes a national model for strengthening communities by pairing

 The Strengthening Communities grant awards are generously funded by The Community

-Foundation of Greater Memphis (CFGM), the United Way of the Mid-South (UWMS)and the University of Memphis Engaged Scholarship Committee.
+Foundation of Greater Memphis (CFGM), the United Way of the Mid-South (UWMS)and the University of Memphis Engaged Scholarship Faculty Committee.
 The program is administered by the School for Urban Affairs and Public Policy at the

 University of Memphis.